nosas/blog/toonvision/multiclassification/article.md

 We'll even use the dataset to create a 32-class Cog classifier.

 These next steps will teach me ML pipeline skills necessary for expanding datasets and continuously improving models.
-I can transfer these skills to expedite the image segmentation process, allowing me teach a model to identify ToonTown's streets, roads, and obstacles.
+I can transfer these skills to expedite the image segmentation process, allowing me to teach a model to identify ToonTown's streets, roads, and obstacles.
 OmniToon will be walking around ToonTown soon!

 [classification_performance_measures]: https://fars.io/performance_classification/